-In Columns H and I, bus driver/students/classmates all get coded as "K" (other non-relatives of child).
+In Columns H and I, bus driver/students/classmates all get coded as "K" (non-s of child).
 If in a public place (such as a store, public bus, etc.), please assume there are other non-relatives present.
 Hence, time spent in public places should have Columns H and I coded to include "K" (other non-relatives of child).